European shares rally after cautious Fed tone, FTSE hits record

 * DAX underperforms as euro off 12-year lows

-LONDON\PARIS, March 19 European stocks edged higher on Thursday in a broad-based rally after the U.S. Federal Reserve signalled interest rates would not be raised anytime soon.
+PARIS, March 19 European stocks rose on Thursday in a broad-based rally after the U.S. Federal Reserve signalled a less aggressive timeline for raising interest rates.

-The Fed removed the word "patient" from its statement in terms of raising interest rates, as expected, but also lowered its forecasts for the economy and inflation and for its interest rate trajectory.
-That signalled a more gradual path to policy normalisation than many investors had foreseen.
+The Fed removed the word "patient" from its statement in terms of raising interest rates, as expected, but also downgraded its views on the economy and inflation and lowered its interest rate trajectory.
+That signalled a far more gradual path to policy normalisation than many investors had foreseen.

 "(Fed Chair Janet) Yellen keeps some room for manoeuvre.
 Lowering the outlook made sense given the rise in the dollar and a recent batch of disappointing macro data," said Lazard Freres Gestion strategist Julien-Pierre Nouen.

-The Fed's message caused the dollar to drop and the euro to surge on Wednesday, although the euro fell back on Thursday, trading at $1.0660.
+The tone from the Fed sent the dollar dropping and the euro surging on Wednesday, although the euro fell back on Thursday, trading at $1.0660.

-Euro zone stocks, especially Germany's DAX, have rallied in the past few months as investors bet that a weaker euro would boost the region's economy and corporate earnings.
+Euro zone stocks, especially Germany's DAX, have rallied strongly in the past few months as investors bet that a lower euro would boost the region's economy and corporate earnings.

 The DAX, home of some of the euro zone's biggest exporters, underperformed on Thursday, and was down 0.2 percent.

-Shares in Enel rose 2.7 percent after the Italian utility said it aims to raise profits and dividends over the next five years by focusing on emerging markets and green energy, after writedowns caused its 2014 net profit to fall 84 percent.
+Shares in Enel rose 2.4 percent after the Italian utility said it aims to raise profits and dividends over the next five years by focusing on emerging markets and green energy after it posted an 84 percent drop in 2014 net profit due to writedowns.

-Shares in British clothing retailer Next, down 3.7 percent, featured among the top losers in Europe after the company gave a cautious outlook for the 2015-16 year.
+Shares in British clothing retailer Next featured among the top losers in Europe after the company gave a cautious outlook for the 2015-16 year.

 Europe bourses in 2015: link.reuters.com/pap87v